TENET-RCCPII/2018-09-03-CarpentryConnect-JHB-Social-Sciences/_extras/cheatsheet.md

 :   is a way of assigning indices to elements in a sequential, ordered data structure
     starting from 0, i.e. where the first element of the sequence has index 0.

+boolean
+:   a data type that can be `True` or `False`

+cast
+:   the process of changing the type of a variable, in python the data type names operate as functions for casting, for example `int(3.5)`

 CSV (file)
 :   is an acronym which stands for Comma-Separated Values file.
 CSV files store
     tabular data, either numbers, strings, or a combination of the two, in plain